ameer-clara/writegenius/README.md

 # WriteGenius

-Authored by gpt-3.5-turbo/gpt-4 with the assistance of a human
+Authored by gpt-3.5-turbo/gpt-4 with the assistance of a human.

 A Chrome extension that uses OpenAI to assist users with their writing tasks.
 The extension offers three main features: rephrase, summarize, and prompt based on the selected text.